 “Maybe I shouldn’t gripe because he is so good, but all this seems excessive to me.
 Whenever I bring up his involvement with basketball, he won’t even discuss the topic with me."

 “Do you think there are any other basketball widows among your readers who feel the same way?”

-I think the young wife has an excellent point.
-Can the involvement in a sport such as basketball be detrimental to a marriage?
-I read not long ago that jogging is taking its toll on many marriages in the United States as jogging widows are beginning to voice their opinions.
-Maybe basketball widows in this area should organize and before long we might have BA (Basketball Anonymous), where men are brought to be weaned away form their chronic involvement with the sport.
+I think this young wife has an excellent point.
+Can involvement in a sport, such as basketball, be detrimental to a marriage?
+I read not long ago that jogging is taking its toll on many marriages in the United States, as jogging widows are beginning to voice their opinions.
+Maybe basketball widows in this area should organize, and before long we might have BA (Basketball Anonymous), where men come to be weaned away from their chronic involvement with the sport.

-It is obvious in the letter cited that the man is a good husband in almost all ways.
-But like many of us, he becomes involved in some things to excess, and basketball just happens to be his passion.
+It is obvious in this letter that the man is a good husband in almost all ways.
+But like many of us, he becomes involved in some things to excess, and basketball happens to be his passion.

 How about it?
 Are there any other basketball widows out there?
-Do any of you have your own tailor-made Basketball Anonymous program you could share with this concerned wife?
+Do any of you have your own tailor-made Basketball Anonymous program, which you could share with this concerned wife?
 Or perhaps you have other bits of advice for her.

 I only have one observation at this time.
-If he watches three consecutive basketball games on any Saturday during the future play-offs, have him declared legally dead and apply for his insurance benefits.
+If he watches three consecutive basketball games on any Saturday during the upcoming play-offs, have him declared legally dead, and apply for his insurance benefits.